bveldhuyzen/bolus-sim/README.md

 #
-If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of the device, and consult your healthcare provider.
-The bolus calculator function is not adequately specified.
+If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of your device, and consult your healthcare provider.
+The bolus calculator function is not adequately specified in the user guide.
 It cannot be confirmed if the device works as intended by the manufacturer.

 #